 The fuel air mixture in the combustion chamber needs to be ignited at the correct moment to ensure efficient combustion and power generation by the engine.
-This is the job of the ignition system, be that the old fashion magneto of the good old days or a modern fully electronic microprocessor controlled FADEC system we see more and more each passing year.
+This is the job of the ignition system, be that the old fashion magneto of the good old days or a modern fully electronic microprocessor controlled FADEC fuel injected system we see more and more each passing year.
 For obvious safety reasons the ignition system may not rely on the aircraft electrical system and must be dual and each system operates one of the two spark plugs in each cylinder.

-The plain magneto ignition suffers from a number of problems which have long been resolved with vacuum, rpm and mechanical ignition advancing combined with memory mapped microprocessor controlled FADEC systems or even with sophisticated electronic ignition systems.
+The plain magneto ignition suffers from a number of problems which have long been resolved with vacuum, RPM and mechanical ignition advancing combined with memory mapped microprocessor controlled FADEC systems or even with sophisticated electronic ignition systems.

-It still is amazing that aircraft piston engines are using these old school magnetos where developments in car engine has discontinued the use of magnetos years and years ago in favor for a much more reliable full electronic motor management.
+It still is quite amazing that aircraft piston engines are using these old school magnetos where developments in car engine has discontinued the use of magnetos years and years ago in favor for a much more reliable full electronic motor management.

-Its time for aviation engine manufacturers to develop a ignition system capable of igniting avgas and other fuels under all circumstances with a higher reliability than what we are used to now.
+Its time for aviation engine manufacturers to develop an ignition system capable of igniting avgas and other fuels under all circumstances with a higher reliability than what we are used to now.
 For a reasonable price of course.

 With a traditional (classic, from the good old days) dual magneto ignition system the timing is set to 25° BTDC.
 During engine start the right magneto is grounded and the timing of the left magneto is retarded by the impulse coupling to TDC (0°).
 When the engines reaches 200 RPM the impulse coupling disconnects and timing falls back to 25° BTDC.
 When the ignition switch is released the right magneto also begins to fire.
 Ignition spark timing will be fixed from that point on for any RPM or altitude or any change in operating condition.